 Stanford, CA 94305-2037

 Attn: Wedding Coordinator

-Weddings and Blessings of Civil Marriages at Memorial Church continue to be a celebrated tradition at Stanford University.
-The church provides a sacred space for Weddings and Blessings with guest attendance from 2 to 1,200.
-True to its original charter, Stanford welcomes all faiths and strives to create a memorable event for all couples.
+Weddings at Memorial Church continue to be a celebrated tradition at Stanford University.
+The church provides a beautiful sacred space for weddings with guest attendance from 2 to 1,200.
+Honoring its founding charter, Stanford welcomes all religious traditions and endeavors to create a memorable ceremony for all couples.

 RENEWAL OF VOWS